Search this blog

 Clarence House, London

-Clarence House, which stands beside St James’ Palace, was built for William between 1825 and 1827, to the designs of John Nash.
+Clarence House, which stands beside St James’s Palace, was built for William between 1825 and 1827, to the designs of John Nash.
 The interior of the house was plainly decorated and the final costs were around £22,000.
 William continued to live here rather than at Buckingham Palace after he became King.

 The reign of William IV (1830-1837)